Stock exchange briefly halts trading after steep losses due to coronavirus

 The Dow Jones Industrial Average dropped more than 1,800 points after the opening bell.
 The markets also are being affected by plunging oil prices.

-Trading resumed after the 15-minute “circuit breaker,” and the selloff continued.
+Trading resumed after the 15-minute “circuit breaker,” and the selloff eased slightly.

 Markets in Europe were also down about 7% on Monday.